lvvova1/stationeers_localization/README.md

 CN: simplified chinese localization xml file

 Useage:
-Download the "CN\ folder, and copy all the files to the game folder "Stationeers\rocketstation_Data\StreamingAssets\Language\" and overwrite.
+Download the "CN" folder, and copy all the files to the game folder "Stationeers\rocketstation_Data\StreamingAssets\Language\" and overwrite.

 Original english xml file from Game Version: Beta 24409